Eric Yuan: Career

 After earning his master's degree, Yuan lived in Beijing, and attended a training program in Japan for four months.
 Inspired by Bill Gates, who spoke in Japan in 1995, Yuan moved to Silicon Valley in 1997 to join the tech boom.
 At the time, Yuan spoke very little English, and applied nine times before being granted a visa to the United States.

 Upon arriving in the U.S., Yuan joined WebEx, a web conferencing startup, where he was one of the first 20 hires.
 The company was acquired by Cisco Systems in 2007, at which time Yuan became vice president of engineering.
 In 2011, he pitched a new smartphone-friendly video conferencing system to Cisco management.
 When the idea was rejected, Yuan left Cisco to establish his own company, Zoom Communications.

 In 2019, Zoom became a public company via an initial public offering, at which time Yuan became a billionaire.
 His wealth increased during COVID-19 pandemic, as Zoom benefited from the shift to online work and teaching.
 On 1 September 2020, Yuan's net worth was estimated to be US$16.4 billion, a figure 360% higher than his net worth at the beginning of the year.
 In March 2021, Yuan transferred $6 billion worth of Zoom shares to a grantor retained annuity trust, for which Yuan is a trustee.

-In 2024, he announced plans to let people skip Zoom meetings by having AI clones replace them.
+In 2024, he announced plans to allow people to avoid attending Zoom meetings by using AI clones as their replacements.

 Personal life

 Yuan married his girlfriend, Sherry, at the age of 22, while he was a master's student at China University of Mining and Technology in Beijing.
 They have three children.
-One of his children is Roy Yuan, who plays on the Stanford basketball team and has a YouTube channel with over 40,000 subscribers.
 Yuan and his family live in Santa Clara, California.
 In 2007, Yuan became a naturalized United States citizen.

 Yuan chose the middle name "S" after Subrah Iyar, cofounder of WebEx.